riveraluis/FBUInternProject/README.md

-# FBU Final Intern Project - Furnitur Buy/Sell App
+# FBU Final Intern Project - Furniture Buy/Sell App

 Furniture Buy/Sell App is a mobile commerce app that connects students of the same college and facilitates the process of selling furniture and household items.